 Availability for Collateral Reuse should generally be reported as true where Table 2, field 20, Method Used to Provide Collateral = TTCA (title transfer collateral arrangement) and, in the case of pseudo-repos, where Table 2, field 20, Method Used to Provide Collateral = SIUR (security interest with right of re-hypothecation).
-Any repo governed by the ICMA's Global Master Repurchase
+Any repo governed by the ICMA's Global Master Repurchase Agreement (GMRA) is a title transfer instrument.
+This fact will not be changed by any annex or appendix, nor by supplementary tri-party service agreements.

-64 In this phrase, ESMA refers specifically to Japanese Gentan repo.
+61 In this phrase, ESMA refers specifically to Japanese Gentan repo.
 However, Gentan repos are not secured loans, but true repos, albeit documented under a securities lending agreement.